 Debt funds are not risk-free like fixed deposits and neither are they extremely risky like the investments in equity markets.

-In the long-term, debt funds turn out to be very tax efficient.
+In the long-term, debt funds turn out to be very efficient to save tax.
+However, the benefit of LTCG is no longer available for investments from April 1st 2023, this is as per the Finance Bill 2023.
 Also, TDS is not applicable to debt funds.

 Having a better understanding of debt funds is really important whereas debt funds have added excellent value for investors over the past 20 years.

 When you are just starting out, it is easy to get confused between different kinds of mutual funds.
 All of them might seem similar at first.
 There are many types of mutual funds in the market today.
 However, most of the funds fall under three broad categories: debt funds, hybrid fund, equity funds

 There is a very important distinction between these two categories.
 As we have already learned, debt mutual funds invest in debt securities such as corporate bonds, treasury bills.